 An independent remuneration panel makes recommendations on the allowance for town and parish councils.
-Click Report of the Wealden Parish Independent Remuneration Panel on Town and Parish Councillor Allowances for 2020/2021 for the public notice regarding the setting of the town councillors' allowance.
+This information is held on the Wealden District Council Website Click where the public notice regarding the setting of the town councillors' allowance is held.

 - Cllr Alder

 All Council Members have a duty to uphold high standards of behaviour in public life.

 Code of Conduct (PDF, 322 Kb)

 The code of conduct is an agreed set of rules outlining the norms, rules, and responsibilities of, and or proper practices and expected behaviours for, a councillor.

 Herstmonceux Parish council confirm and resolve their eligibility for the prescribed conditions for the General Power of Competence at the annual Herstmonceux Parish Full Council Meeting each May.

 The General Power of Competence (Localism Act 2011) offers 'explicit freedom' to eligible Parish Councils to make reasonable, accountable and lawful decisions; undertaking anything that an individual (with full capacity) may do.